Jieyab89/OSINT-Cheat-sheet/README.md

 - Dont upload your private files make sure you have clean personal file in folder
 - Scan the files will you download
 - Encrypt your network traffic, message and disk
+- Beware about attachments such as docx, xlsm or macro documents (Check macros don't immediately press enable, check properties file to do strict mode)

 # These Resources Are Recommend For